tillt/notarizer/README.md

     -o "test"
 ```

-The first steps are quick;
+The first steps will be processed quickly;
 - extracting the given tarball
-- signing all the binaries found
+- signing all the executables found
 - packaging
 - signing the package